-Type of Foundation(s): Monolithic Slab

-Comments: The foundation is performing within acceptable limits of deflection and no foundation repairs are recommended.

-Performance Opinion: (An opinion on performance is mandatory)

-Note: Weather conditions, drainage, leakage and other adverse factors are able to effect structures, and differential movements are likely to occur.
+I=Inspected NI=Not Inspected NP=Not Present D=Deficient I NI NP D I. STRUCTURAL SYSTEMS A. Foundations Type of Foundation(s) : Monolithic Slab Comments : The foundation is performing within acceptable limits of deflection and no foundation repairs are recommended.
+Performance Opinion: (An opinion on performance is mandatory) Note: Weather conditions, drainage, leakage and other adverse factors are able to effect structures, and differential movements are likely to occur.
 The inspectors opinion is based on visual observations of accessible and unobstructed areas of the structure at the time of the inspection.
 Future performance of the structure cannot be predicted or warranted.

-☑ The foundation appears to be performing the function intended at time of inspection.

-SUGGESTED FOUNDATION MAINTENANCE & CARE - Proper drainage and moisture maintenance to all types of foundations due to the expansive nature of the area load bearing soils.
+Common hairline cracks were noted on the floor of the garage.
+These are cosmetic in nature and are not considered a major concern.
+The foundation appears to be performing the function intended at time of inspection.
+SUGGESTED FOUNDATION MAINTENANCE &amp; CARE - Proper drainage and moisture maintenance to all types of foundations due to the expansive nature of the area load bearing soils.
 Drainage must be directed away from all sides of the foundation with grade slopes.
 In most cases, floor coverings and/or stored articles prevent recognition of signs of settlement - cracking in all but the most severe cases.
 It is important to note, this was not a structural engineering survey nor was any specialized testing done of any sub-slab plumbing systems during this limited visual inspection, as these are specialized processes requiring excavation.
 In the event that structural movement is noted, client is advised to consult with a Structural Engineer who can isolate and identify causes, and determine what corrective steps, if any, should be considered to either correct and/or stop structural movement.
 Buyers Advisory Notice: These opinions are based solely on the observations of the inspector which were made without sophisticated testing procedures, specialized tools and/or equipment.
 Therefore the opinions expressed are one's of apparent conditions and not absolute fact and are only good on the day of home inspection.
 This inspection is one of first impression and the inspector was not provided with any historical information pertaining to the structural integrity of the inspected real property.
 This is a limited cursory and visual survey of the accessible general conditions and circumstances present at the time of this inspection.
 There was not an evaluation of the foundation's elevation or slope performed.
-The inspection of the foundation may show it to be providing adequate support for the structure or having movement typical to this region, at the time of the inspection.
-This does not guarantee the future life or failure of the foundation.
-The Inspector is not a structural engineer.
+The inspection of the foundation may show it to be providing adequate support for the structure or having movement typical to this region, at the time of the inspector is not a structural engineer.
 This inspection is not an engineering report or evaluation and should not be considered one, either expressed or implied.
 If any cause of concern is noted on this report, or if you want further evaluation, you should consider an evaluation by an engineer of your choice.
 His report may serve as a baseline against future observations of movement.
-Otherwise, you are accepting this foundation on an "as is" basis and may find repairs necessary in the future.
+Otherwise, you are accepting this foundation on an "as is" basis and may find repairs necessary the future.
+B. Grading and Drainage Comments: The general grading around the house foundation perimeter appears to function at time of inspection.
+Note: Any area where the ground or grade does not slope away from the structure is to be considered an area of improper drainage.
+Six inches per 10 feet is the recommended allowance.